 Even for the estimates where we provide separate estimates for each HS2 category there is likely to be heterogeneity across HS6 products in the price elasticity of demand.
 We might falsely reject the CES null if there is a systematic relationship between these elasticities and importer characteristics.
-For example, suppose the price elasticity of demand is constant across markets, but rich countries are more likely to purchase low elasticity HS6 products while poor countries purchase high elasticity HS6 products within the same HS2.
-This compositional effect would show up in our regression as a negative coefficient on the trade cost Y/L interaction.
+For example, suppose the price elasticity of demand is constant across markets, but rich countries are more likely to purchase low elasticity HS6 products while poor countries purchase high elasticity HS6 products while poor countries purchase high elasticity HS6 products while poor countries purchase high elasticity HS6 products within the same HS2.
+This compositional effect would show up in our regression as a negative coefficient on the trade cost \ Y/L interaction.